Be called back

 Ensure that you only keep data that is necessary for your activities.
 The GDPR that all data be relevant and useful; any excessive collection must be reduced or eliminated.

-The individuals whose data you process have rights: access, rectification, opposition, deletion, etc. Implementing simple procedures to respond to these requests is a legal obligation.
+The individuals whose data you process have certain rights: the right to access, rectification, objection, erasure, etc. Establishing simple procedures to respond to these requests is a legal requirement.
 You must also clearly inform individuals about why and how their data is used.

 D. Secure your data